supertokens/blog/content/learnings-from-revamping-supertokens/index.md

 *Success leaves clues - Jim Rohn*

-To get an understanding for the evolution of design in the dev tool space, we used the Wayback Machine to look at how designs have changed over time.
+To get an understanding of the evolution of design in the dev tool space, we used the Wayback Machine to look at how designs have changed over time.
+In looking at competitors and other companies in the dev tool space, we wanted to observe what content/messaging was added or subtracted from their sites to truly grasp what worked and what didn’t.

+We created a detailed FigJam diagram of all their information architecture and website structures (not shown here) to get an accurate lay of the land.

+This research process allowed us to be incredibly thorough and precise with our own design.

 ![Auth0 old homepage](./auth0_old_homepage.png)